IT-trials/IT-trials.github.io/_posts/2017-03-11-wake-on-lan-with-dhcp-utility.markdown

 To achieve this I first thought to reference an existing collection of MAC address, using a query against a local [ARP Cache](https://en.wikipedia.org/wiki/Address_Resolution_Protocol#Example) was discussed but this seemed far more limited than a query against a DHCP server.

-A Powershell module called the [DhcpServer Module](https://technet.microsoft.com/itpro/powershell/windows/dhcp-server/index), available on a windows dhcp server (and maybe elsewhere), has some really useful Cmdlets for querying DHCP.
+A Powershell module called the [DhcpServer Module](https://technet.microsoft.com/itpro/powershell/windows/dhcp-server/index), available on a windows DHCP server (and maybe elsewhere), has some really useful Cmdlets for querying DHCP.
 I built up an idea how to use them following this [Weekend Scripter Blog](https://blogs.technet.microsoft.com/heyscriptingguy/2013/01/13/weekend-scripter-parsing-the-dhcp-database-no-way/).

 The following is a quick and dirty attempt at combining a DHCP query with an implementation of a Wake on LAN Utility from depicus' imaginatively called [Wake on Lan](https://www.depicus.com/wake-on-lan/).

 Please don't presume that the following script is fully tested or developed.
-A more developed version of the same script can be found at this newer (post)[https://it-trials.github.io/scripting/wake-on-lan-with-pdq-query.html]
+A more developed version of the same script can be found at this newer [post](https://it-trials.github.io/scripting/wake-on-lan-with-pdq-query.html)
 Improvements include:
   - [Parameter Sets](https://blogs.technet.microsoft.com/heyscriptingguy/2011/06/30/use-parameter-sets-to-simplify-powershell-commands/)
   - Implementation of [Write-Verbose](https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/30/use-powershell-to-write-verbose-output/) in place of the current Write-Output which is widely regarded as [bad practice](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/).